GMOD/bbi-js/README.md

 const { BigWig } = require('@gmod/bbi')
 const { RemoteFile } = require('generic-filehandle')

-// if running in the browser, RemoteFile will use the the global fetch const file = new BigWig({
+// if running in the browser or newer versions of node.js, RemoteFile will use
+// the the global fetch
+const file = new BigWig({
   filehandle: new RemoteFile('volvox.bw'),
 })

-// if running under node.js you must supply the fetch function to RemoteFile const fetch = require('node-fetch') const file = new BigWig({
+// old versions of node.js without a global fetch, supply custom fetch function const fetch = require('node-fetch') const file = new BigWig({
   filehandle: new RemoteFile('volvox.bw', { fetch }),